-Use our perimeter of a rectangle calculator if you need to quickly estimate what is the perimeter of a specific rectangle.
+Use our perimeter of a rectangle calculator if you need to estimate quickly what the perimeter of a specific rectangle is.
 Try to enter some values, or read on to learn more about rectangles.
 In the following text, we explain in detail how to find the perimeter of a rectangle with 10 different perimeter of a rectangle formulas.

-Rectangle is a quadrilateral with four right angles (4 * 90° = 360°).
+The rectangle is a quadrilateral with four right angles (4 × 90° = 360°).
 Its name is derived from the Latin word rectangulus, which means right (rectus) angle (angulus).
 The opposite sides of the rectangle are parallel to each other and of equal length.
 Rectangle has two diagonals which intersect in the middle of the rectangle and are of equal lengths.
 In the picture below, you can see a typical rectangle with marked parameters:

 - — Length;